ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 - THIR - Typed High-Level Intermediate Representation
 - FFI(foreign function interface) - has C-compatible calling conventions
     - can generally take rust object files and use with C, and C can also use rust code
+- BORROW CHECKER
+    - validates lifetimes - a borrower cant outlive what it borrows

 ## CARGO
 - native package manager
 - a package consists of many crates and is defined by a `Cargo.toml` file
+- package versions of a crate cant be deleted, they can be yanked
+    - this means lock files with yanked versions can still be used, but new projects cannot use this version
 ### CRATE
     - compiling a source file, rust considers that a crate
     - composed of a tree of modules